Violence is preventable.Extreme Risk Protection Order

-- Is this a gun confiscation bill?
+- Is this a gun confiscation law?
 NO.

 - Gun lobbyists, far-right politicians, even some media outlets have incorrectly called this firearm safety law a “confiscation” law.
 These hysterical myths only serve to confuse the public and endanger families by spreading incorrect information.

 - The law clearly states in Section 6(1)(a): “Within 24 hours surrender all deadly weapons in the respondent’s custody, control or possession to a law enforcement agency, a gun dealer or a third party who may lawfully possess the deadly weapons;” OLIS SB 719, page 7

 - A person under an ERPO may transfer his/her firearms to a family member who, under the Oregon Firearm Safety Act (SB 941), may legally possess firearms, without a background check.
 If transferring the firearms to someone who is not a family member according to OFSA, a background check is required.

 - The person may also give the firearms to the local law enforcement agency listed in the ERPO.

 - The person may transfer the firearms to a federally licensed firearms dealer for sale or storage.

 - Oregon’s ERPO provides the respondent an opportunity for defense prior to a decision.
 Section 2(6)(a) of SB 719 states: “The court shall issue an extreme risk protection order if the court finds by clear and convincing evidence, based on the petition and supporting documentation and after considering a statement by the respondent, if provided, that the respondent presents a risk in the near future, including an imminent risk, of suicide or of causing physical injury to another person.”
 [Emphasis Ceasefire Oregon.]